Students Assist Underserved Community in New Mobile Healthcare Collaborative

 “Just integrating themselves within the community, especially a low-income community, will be beneficial to the students, because this is who they will be serving,” Johnson-Glover said.
 “Whether it’s childhood obesity, low-immunization rates or a lack of healthy food choices, these are problems that nurses can help to address in underserved communities.”

-The nursing and PA students were grateful for the opportunity to participation in the collaborative, especially with graduation looming around the corner.
+The nursing and PA students were grateful for the opportunity to participate in the collaborative, especially with graduation looming around the corner.

 “It’s great that we were able to come out and perform this outreach with our communities,” Tran said.
 “It was a wonderful experience and I was very happy to be a part of it.”